fvrarturo/Long-Term-Climate-Dynamics/README.md

 ### Software Libraries
 - **emcee**: Foreman-Mackey et al. (2013). "emcee: The MCMC Hammer." *PASP*, 125(925), 306.
 - **PyWavelets**: Lee et al. (2019).
 Wavelet transform library for Python.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👤 Author

-**Arturo Favara**
-Research Intern, Center for Research Economics & Statistics (Paris, FRA)
-March 2024 - June 2024

-## 🙏 Acknowledgments

-- Center for Research Economics & Statistics (CREST) for research support
-- IPCC and NGFS for scenario data
-- Open-source scientific Python community

-## 📧 Contact

-For questions, suggestions, or collaborations, please open an issue on GitHub or contact the author directly.

 ---

 *"The ice ages are a supreme example of a global environmental crisis.
 They remind us that Earth's climate is sensitive to small changes in forcing, and that feedbacks can amplify those changes dramatically."* - James Hansen